I’m not trying to turn you into designers. But I do want you to become a bit more designerly.

 - Understand what goes on in design, why, and when, and what this means for the projects and organisations you manage

 - Know when and how to apply design approaches and methods to develop insights, generate and explore ideas, and implement them in agile, collaborative processes

 - Understand how designers work and think, what they do well and what they do less well and why this matters in multidisciplinary projects

 - Organise your resources to enable appropriate use of design expertise (internal and external) during any design process

-- Increase your design literacy so you can ‘read’ the outputs of designers’ work such as sketches and prototypes, and judge the quality of design outcomes.
+- Increase your design literacy so you can ‘read’ and evaluate the outputs of designers’ work such as sketches and prototypes, and judge the quality of design outcomes.